 There are many aspects to operating a successful e-commerce store.
 Business owners may find they need extra cash flow to enhance a digital storefront, for inventory financing, marketing or even extra payroll needed to meet demand through the heights of their busiest seasons.

-Entrepreneurs looking to start or expand their ecommerce business with outside funding, have many options available to them.
 But, just like financing programs used in other industries, the best fit funding option depends on where and how the business plans to use its new funds.

 Here is our breakdown of the best places for online retailers to do business and their options for getting those businesses funded.

 Where to Sell - Setting up your eCommerce store

 In 2020 the eCommerce market grew 44% to reach $4.04 trillion in sales in the United States.

 Small business owners are going online more frequently than ever to take advantage of new online business opportunities.
 Online selling, and e-commerce platforms are the foundation of many of those opportunities.
 Some of the most popular places to sell online are Shopify, Amazon and eBay.
 Here is a quick overview of these three popular platforms.